rohitrastogi/EECS111-SecondHalf-StudyGuide/README.md

 Exercise 4 Use foldr to write andmap and ormap

-Exercise 5: Use foldr to write filter (hint: use andmap)
+Exercise 5: Use foldr to write filter

 Exercise 6: When might it be useful to use map with a higher order-function that returns a function and a list to return a list of functions?
 ```